Demographics of the United States: Unemployment rate (seasonally adjusted)

 The U6 unemployment rate as of April 2017 was 8.6 percent.
-The U6 unemployment rate counts not only people without work seeking full-time employment (the more familiar U3 rate), but also counts "marginally attached workers and those working part-time for economic reasons."
+The U6 unemployment rate counts not only people without work seeking full-time employment (the more familiar U3 rate), but also counts "marginally attached workers and those working part-time for economic reasons".
 Some of these part-time workers counted as employed by U6 could be working as little as an hour a week.
 And the "marginally attached workers" include those who have become discouraged and stopped looking, but still want to work.
 The age considered for this calculation is 16 years and over.

 Urban Americans have more job opportunities than those in more rural areas.
 From 2008 to 2018, 72% of the nation's employment growth occurred in cities with more than one million residents, which account for 56% of the overall population.

 Generational cohorts

-A definitive recent study of US generational cohorts was done by Schuman and Scott (2012) in which a broad sample of adults of all ages was asked, "What world events are especially important to you?"
+A definitive recent study of U.S. generational cohorts was done by Schuman and Scott (2012) in which a broad sample of adults of all ages was asked, "What world events are especially important to you?"
 They found that 33 events were mentioned with great frequency.
-When the ages of the respondents were correlated with the expressed importance rankings, seven (some put 8 or 9) distinct cohorts became evident.
+When the ages of the respondents were correlated with the expressed importance rankings, seven (some indicated eight or nine) distinct cohorts became evident.

 Today the following descriptors are frequently used for these cohorts: